monojk/PunchCardReader/README.md

     buildozer android debug 2>&1 | tee build.log && buildozer -v android deploy run

 Here is a screenshot of the app.
 Snapshot of the back of a punch card to get better results without disturbing text.
+Unrecognized codes will be displayed as &#191;
 ![Picture of the app](PunchCardReader.jpg)

 The algorithm runs as follows: